3DBAG/roofer/ARCHITECTURE.md

 output of reconstruct could be streamed to other compatible applications for format conversion, enrichment with eg party walls, tiling etc.

+### roofer (crop + reconstruct)

+#### Multithreading

+The `roofer` process is split into four stages.
+Each stage runs on its own thread, processing data as soon as it receives it.
+Thus, once the cropper is done with the first tile, the reconstruction of that tile begins immediately, followed by sorting and serialization.

+- crop (serial)
+- reconstruct (parallel)
+- sort (serial)
+- serialize (serial)

+Thread synchronization is managed with mutexes and condition variables.
+Data is moved from one deque to another among the stages and finally deleted after it is serialized.

+Cropping is a serial process that produces one `BuildingTile` after another.

+The reconstructor thread pushes the buildings of a tile onto the reconstruction queue, and each building is submitted as a task onto the reconstruction-thread-pool.
+The threads are detached, and they run as long as the cropper is running or there are cropped buildings.
+When a building is finished, the corresponding `Progress` enum is set to `RECONSTRUCTION_SUCCEEDED` or `RECONSTRUCTION_FAILED`.

+The reconstructed buildings are finished in random order, so the sorter thread collects the finished (failed or succeeded) buildings of a tile, and place them back into the tile in their original order.
+A tile is finished when all of its buildings are either `RECONSTRUCTION_SUCCEEDED` or `RECONSTRUCTION_FAILED`.

+The complete tiles are serialized by the serializer thread and finally released from memory.

 ### Datastructures
 Simple and easy to use types to handle vector geometries (pointcloud, polygons, meshes), simple rasters, nullable attributes (int, float, bool, string, date/time) + common operations on those types.